 When you were a young child, before you even understood the concept of reading, you probably learned the letters of the alphabet and the sounds they made.
-They are the building blocks Legos of Language!
+They are the Legos of Language!

-You’ll never perform a great jump, for instance, without a plié or quality bend of the knees.
-A grand battement is just a kick without a tendue.
+You’ll never perform a great jump, for instance, without a quality plié, or bend of the knees.
+A grand battement is just an ordinary kick without tendue.
 A time step would be nothing without shuffles and flaps.

 We learn movement in a similar fashion.
 At first we see and copy how it looks.
-Only gradually and with practice and experience do we begin to see basic movements as having multiple components and uses in movement.
+Only gradually, and with practice and experience, do we begin to see basic movements as having multiple components and uses in movement.
 The more we learn about the basics the smarter we are about dancing in general.

 Learning advanced movements before having a good understanding of the basics is just as inefficient.
-When you have a strong handle on the basics, you are able to guess and infer and apply your knowledge to a new step even if you’ve never tried it before.
+When you have a strong handle on the basics, you are able to guess and infer and apply your knowledge to a new step, even if you’ve never tried it before.
 A student attempting advanced skills before mastering the basics is practically starting from scratch each time something new is introduced and he/she is more likely to form bad habits that will take time to go back and correct.

 To build strong technique, it is helpful to break down movement in the same way.
 Beginners often learn to make clean and clear arm movements while standing still before they add locomotion.
 They practice balancing in a pose before trying to turn a pose.
 They learn the steps before they add the style.
-Gradually, a student is able to connect the dots without this process, movements are absorbed and executed as fluidly as cursive letters on a page.
+Gradually, a student is able to connect the dots without this process, movements are absorbed and performed as fluidly as cursive letters on a page.

-When we learn to write letters we are asked to reproduce the standard version of a letter, making a Q much like all of the other students is a valued skill.
-We are also typically given extra lines on a page to support the replicating of the letters.
-As we gain experience we need these extra lines less and will gradually adopt our own unique penmanship.
-However, we needed to practice the standard version to help ensure that our writing began as legibly and neatly as possible before we started “messing” with it.
+When we first learn to write letters we are asked to make a Q just like all of the other students.
+We are also typically given extra lines on a page to help recreate letters exactly.
+As we gain experience, we need these extra lines less.
+We eventually adopt our own unique penmanship.
+We practiced the standard version so that our writing began as legibly and neatly as possible before we started “messing” with it.

-Before we ever learn to write letters, it is VERY important to spend a lot of time scribbling, not only to get used to holding a writing instrument but also to express oneself.
+Before we ever learn to write letters, it is VERY important to spend a lot of time scribbling, not only to get used to holding a pencil but also to express oneself.
 No matter how much time we spend learning the technique of making letters, drawing, scribbling, and creating is typically encouraged (or should be) throughout childhood and beyond.

 Gee!
 There’s nothing here!
 I promised seven ways dance is like learning the ABC’s but only delivered six.
 That’s because I’d like to challenge you to come up with number seven.
 I know your creative little minds are going to produce some great analogies that will appeal to other students or teachers.
 I look forward to reading them in the comments below!